RyanLilleyman/Calculator/README.md

 - For single expression tokens, the scroll can become frozen and requires a page refresh.
 - The delete and insert buttons need implementation for multicharacter tokens.
+- The arrows on the top display aren't implemented.

 ## Contribute